You could view the four artists in the new show, Sandy: Destruction/Constructions, as a bunch of grave-robbers.

 He staked out evenings for his shots–often shooting into the wee hours–because nobody else was doing it.
 For him, it hammered home how devastation never sleeps.

 “I show the harsh reality,” Burkitt said.
-“Others show construction, beauty, healing.
+“Others [in the exhibit] show construction, beauty, healing.
 I just wanted to document it–in a small, sad and isolated way–so that people would never forget how hard it is to live in an area devastated by a superstorm or hurricane.”

 The Gallery at 14 Maple is open on weekdays during business hours, on the third floor at 14 Maple Ave. in Morristown.
 Admission is free.